Nemzy/video_generator/README.md

 # video_generator
-This is implementation of convolutional variational autoencoder in TensorFlow library and it is used for video generation.
+This is implementation of convolutional variational autoencoder in TensorFlow library and it was used for video generation.

 Also this is my code for the Siraj Raval's coding challenge "How to Generate Images - Intro to Deep Learning #14".

 You can find more about it [here](https://www.youtube.com/watch?v=3-UDwk1U77s&t=2s)

 ## Overview
-For more info about video generation see ipython notebook and for implementation details of conv-variational autoencoder see conv_vae.py.
+For more info about video generation see jupyter notebook and for implementation details of conv-variational autoencoder see **conv_vae.py**.
-Data set is created by using ffmpeg tool.
+Dataset was created by using ffmpeg tool.

 ## Dependencies
 * TensorFlow r1.0